Q. WHY SHOULD I SUBSCRIBE to CharityDeductions.com?

 A. Three reasons: money, time and convenience.
 Money, because if you itemize your deductions when you file your taxes, using our fair market donation valuations should either get you a larger refund or require you to pay less in taxes.
 Time, because we’ve done the work for you: instead of researching each donation’s value, our Online Auction Data instantly provides you with the correct fair market value.
 And convenience, because our software automatically organizes and records your donations’ value into clear, concise reports.

 Q. HOW MUCH WILL I SAVE by using CharityDeductions.com?

 A. There are a few key factors that will determine your savings: how many items you donate, the value of each donated item, and your tax bracket.
 Because we are confident that your savings will more than pay for your subscription, we encourage you to take advantage of our free trial offer to see the value of your donations.
 Despite changes to federal tax laws, most state tax laws remain unchanged.
 You can still save monty and itemize your state tax return even if you take the standard deduction on your federal return.

 Q. WHAT SPECIFIC ITEMS does your website list values for, and how are they determined?

 A. Our donation valuation website has thousands of categories with over 100,000 individual values.
-Each donation value is determined by an algorithm based on thousands of completed successful auctions on eBay®.
-Our licensing agreement with eBay® allows us to use that massive amount of data to provide you with a fair market donated value for almost every single item you can find on their website.
+Each donation value is determined by an algorithm based on thousands of completed successful online auctions.
+We use that massive amount of data to provide you with a fair market donated value for almost every single item you can find.